tychonievich/graphics/md/text/textures2.md

 Alternatively, depth peeling can be used to do multi-pass refraction.
 Depth peeling works by rendering the scene normally into one frame buffer, then rendering it again into another frame buffer but this time discarding any fragment that has a depth nearer than the first render's depth buffer.
-Thus the first render will get the entering surface, the second render the exiting surface, and the pair of them can make a slightly better estimate of refraction.
+Thus, the first render will get the entering surface, the second render will get the exiting surface, and the pair of them can make a slightly better estimate of refraction.

 ## Full BRDF